 This qualification provides the skills and knowledge for an individual to coordinate and administer, as an independent information and communications technology (ICT) specialist or as part of a team, the installation, commissioning and ongoing maintenance of a range of networks, enterprise servers and systems, including internetworking, security and e-business solutions.

-Whilst studying this course you will develop a diverse skillset in database and network administration, computer user support, and web design and administration.
-Upon completion of your studies you will be qualified to work as an Information and Communications Technology (ICT) consultant or as part of an ICT team.
+Whilst studying this course you will develop a diverse skillset in database and network administration, computer user support, and web development and administration.
+This course focuses on three main areas: networking, programming and project management.

 Possible job titles relevant to this qualification include: